ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/cmsis-toolbox.md

 `CMSIS-Toolbox` is part of the [Open-CMSIS-Pack project](https://www.open-cmsis-pack.org).

-Windows, Linux, and MacOS host platforms are supported.
+Windows, Linux, and macOS host platforms are supported.

 The below assumes Ubuntu Linux on an Arm based host.
 Instructions are similar for other platforms.